+(ii) The Dutch.
 The Dutch discovered Australia when the Dutch East India Company sent the Duyfken from Bantam to explore the islands of New Guinea.
 During March, 1606 the Duyfken coasted along the southern shores of New Guinea, and followed the west coast of Cape York peninsula as far as Cape Keer-Weer (Turn Again).
-Dirck Hartogs (on the plate in the Amsterdam Museum recording his voyage the name is written Dirck Hatichs), in the Eendracht in 1616, sailed along a considerable part of the west coast of the continent.
-It may be mentioned that the route was not definitely selected, but that the navigator simply went farther east than the usual course from the Cape to Java.